hnglmiee/Fitly_WorkoutPlanner_Mobile/README.md

 - Perfect for beginners who need guidance and support in reading fitness reports
 - Seamless integration between workout planning and body composition tracking

 The application leverages PaddlePaddle OCR to eliminate the time-consuming process of manually reading InBody reports, making it especially suitable for newcomers who need assistance in understanding their fitness metrics.
+With the goal-setting feature, users can define their fitness objectives (weight loss, muscle gain, endurance improvement, etc.) and receive guided support in creating appropriate workout schedules and training plans to achieve those goals.

 ## Usage

-Fitly is designed for both iOS and Android platforms, providing a seamless fitness tracking experience across devices.
+Fitly is designed for Android platforms, providing a seamless fitness tracking experience across devices.

 ### Installation